Pentti Kouri: Education and career

 Kouri was the first Finn to get a scholarship to the United World College of the Atlantic.
 After graduating from there, he got his master's degree in economics from the University of Helsinki in 1970.
 In that same year, when he was 21 years old, he was hired by the International Monetary Fund.
 It was at IMF's research organization where Kouri first met Michael G. Porter, an Australian economist, with whom he later developed the Kouri-Porter model.

 Kouri received his PhD in Economics from MIT in 1974.
 He has served as a professor of economics at Stanford, Yale, Helsinki, and New York City universities.

 Later he became known as a venture capitalist.
 For instance, he managed George Soros's investments to Finland.
 Today, he is remembered for his participation in the controversial "Kouri-deals" in the late 1980s.
-In the "Kouri-deals", a group of investors including Dr. Kouri collaborated to buy a majority of the two largest banks of Finland, mostly with borrowed money, causing a political outcry.
+In the "Kouri-deals", a group of investors including Kouri collaborated to buy a majority of the two largest banks of Finland, mostly with borrowed money, causing a political outcry.

 Personal life

 Kouri was married to Elly O. Kouri and divorced in 1995.
 Pentti Kouri died in January 2009 in Los Angeles.
 Until his death, he sat on the Board of Trustees of Dia Art Foundation.

-In May 2001 the Kouri Capital group led by Dr Pentti Kouri and George Soros was declared bankrupt.
+In May 2001, the Kouri Capital group led by Kouri and George Soros was declared bankrupt.